Gabon Junta Chief Oligui To Run For President - UrduPoint

 Rumours had circulated that Oligui had handed in his military stripes on Saturday ahead of his presidential tilt.

-After a 28-year military career, a seven-year term in office "will not change his way of thinking and acting", the Infos CTRI Officiel message said.
+After a 28-year army career, a seven-year term in office "will not change his way of thinking and acting", the Infos CTRI Officiel message said.

-According to the site, members of Gabon's defence and security forces make up 11 percent of the electorate.
+According to the account, members of Gabon's defence and security forces make up 11 percent of the electorate in the country of 2.3 million people.

+But despite his military strongman profile, Oligui has made efforts to portray himself as an empathetic leader who reaches out to the people.

+To appeal to younger voters in a country where half the population is under 20, the general in December even gave out free tickets to a concert by L'Oiseau Rare, an icon of Gabon's Ntcham music genre.

 Oligui, who gives his official speeches in full army dress, has promised to address the issues facing the central African nation, notably its frequent and crippling power cuts.

+To that end Oligui was present on Friday for the connection of two floating power plants built by the Turkish firm Karpowership to the electrical grid of Libreville, where nearly half Gabon's population lives.

-But critics have accused him of failing to move Gabon on from its decades of rule under the Bongo family, whom he served for years.
+But critics have accused him of failing to move the country on from its decades of rule under the Bongo family, whom he served for years.

-Around 20 would-be candidates had already withdrawn last week, according to local media reports.
+He has also pledged to deal with the country's debt burden, which has reached 70 percent of the GDP of a country rich in natural resources including timber and manganese.

+In 2023 Gabon's debt stood at 7.287 billion CFA francs ($12 billion), of which 4.614 billion francs was owed to international creditors, prompting the International Monetary Fund to express concern over the burden.

 Recent Stories